SimulatedGREG/electron-vue/docs/en/building_your_app.md

 ## [`electron-builder`](using-electron-builder.md)

-If you are looking for full installers, auto-update support, CI building with Travis CI & AppVeyor, or rebuilding native node modules, then `electron-builder` is what you will need.
+If you are looking for full installers, auto-update support, CI building with Travis CI & AppVeyor, or automation of rebuilding native node modules, then `electron-builder` is what you will need.